 As you can see above, I have intentionally added an ambiguous constraint

-In order to better debug, I have also added
+In order to better debug, I have added

 accessibilityIdentifier to view and corresponding superview.
 This will help us to easily spot views with breaking constraints.
 When I run this app, I get the following debug log letting me know about broken constraints.

-As it is clear from debug log, Xcode will also tell which constraint it is going to break as a result of an ambiguous layout.
+As it is clear from debug log, Xcode will also tell which constraints are breaking as a result of the ambiguous layout and also the

 Will attempt to recover by breaking constraint <NSLayoutConstraint:0x600002afc910 H:[Sample View]-(0)-| (active, names: Super View:0x7fba4e5060b0, Sample View:0x7fba54204bf0, '|':Super View:0x7fba4e5060b0 )>